 Travel insurance provides coverage for the expenses and damage associated with travelling in India and abroad.
-It covers many unforeseeable events like theft, death, medical emergencies, loss of luggage, flight delay, etc. that one usually tends to overlook while planning the vacation or a trip.
+It covers financial loss due to many unforeseen events like theft, death, medical emergencies, loss of luggage, flight delay, etc. that one usually tends to overlook while planning the vacation or a trip.

 Travel insurance can be put under different categories.
 You can choose it according to your need and requirement.
 Following are the types of travel insurance you can purchase while travelling: